Woolgoolga, New South Wales: Background

 Woolgoolga is home to Australia's largest Sikh/Punjabi population and has two Gurdwaras (temples).
 The festival seeks to promote culture and business interests from this demographic in Australia.
 It was used as a case study for how event management has changed in the 21st century.

 Events

 Events include: cooking (in 2019 the celebrity chef was Justine Schofield) dancing, a kids' entertainment area, mindfulness/meditation space and a large stage for musical entertainment.
 Prior to the actual event there is an assortment of activities which encourage out-of-towners to make a vacation out of the festival.

 The scheduled 26 September 2020 festivity was canceled due to the coronavirus pandemic and restricted 20-person outdoor gatherings.
 For the 25 September 2021 event, the plan is to offer the Bollywood Express which travels from Sydney through New South Wales East Coast and ends up in Woolgoolga, Coffs Coast.
 En route, travelers will be able to enjoy a Dholi drummer performance while sitting in Indian-garland decorated carriages.

-Food and wine

-Woolgoolga has a pub and a number of cafes and restaurants.
-These include: The Seaview Tavern (corner of Clarence and River Streets), also known as The Fountain on the Mountain, which is the only pub.
-There is usually live music on Friday and Saturday nights and a function room upstairs where larger gigs take place. then there is Bluebottles Brasserie (corner of Beach Street and Lake Road) cafe which serves as a more upmarket establishment for lunch and dinner.
-Thursday night is jazz night with live jazz music played throughout the evening.
-Other cafes are: Taffys, Audrey G's, Ground Earth, and The Beach House.
-Restaurants include: The Spice Rack, Thai Chai Yo Thai, Singhan Da Dhaba Indian and The Box Factory Burgers.
-There are two pizzerias: Woolgoolga Pizza Place and Riptide Pizzeria.
-Woolgoolga also has a Woolworths supermarket which is located right on Solitary Islands Way which was previously the Old Pacific Highway.